49 To-Do’s in Jackson Hole, Wyoming

 40. Order an Arnold Palmer wherever you eat (it’s a tea/lemonade mix and very Jackson).

-41. Tram ride to the top of the Teton Village mountain (Rendezvous Mountain) and hike down, or not.
+41. Tram ride to the top of the Teton Village mountain (Rendezvous Mountain) and hike down, or NOT.

 42. Enjoy lunch or simply a walk through at Teton Village’s Mangy Moose Restaurant.
 The Idaho trout fish and chips are memorable as is the full sized stuffed moose hitched to a sleigh hanging from the ceiling.